Income funds belong to the category of debt funds

 1. Income Funds

-The risk aspect of income funds depends on the type of holdings.
-If the equity percentage is more, the risk will also be more.
+aspect of income funds depends on the type of holdings.
+If the equity component is more, then risk will also be more.
 Equities and bond prices have a negative correlation.
-Income funds investing in both stock and bonds markets provide for a hedge against market risks.
+Income funds invest in both stock and bond markets and provide for a hedge against market risks.
 Income funds carry interest rate risk and credit risk.

 d.
 Investment Horizon

-There are some short-term income funds with just a few days’ investment horizon.
-Here, investors may just want a safe place to park their money at short notice.
+There are some short-term income funds with an investment horizon of just a few days.
+Here, investors may want a safe place to park their money for a short period.
 Medium to long-term debt funds, on the other hand, have a longer investment horizon.

 e.
 Cost of the Fund

-The best time to invest in income funds is when there is going to be a fall in interest rates.
-Since they make money by either holding the instruments until they mature or by selling them at the right time, the cost of the income funds to vary accordingly.
+The best time to invest in income funds is when there is going to be a fall in interest rates since they make money by either holding the instruments until maturity or by selling them at the right time, in the debt market if the returns are positive.

 a.
 Fund House Reputation

-While the asset management company faces many risks, nothing could be bigger than the loss of reputation.
+While the asset management company faces many risks, nothing could be more significant than the loss of reputation.
 This is because a first-time investor almost always stumbles to mutual fund investment through word of mouth.

 b.
 Fund History

-There is a temptation to choose a fund that has delivered well in the previous year.
-However, it is important to consider how long the fund has been in operation and how it has fared across market cycles.
+There is a temptation to choose that fund that has delivered excellent returns in the past.
+However, it is essential to consider how long the fund has been in operation and how it has fared across market cycles.

 c.
 Past Returns

-An income fund that has performed well in the previous year may repeat the good work only if the market conditions remain similar.
-However, you can assess the fund manager’s skill based on returns generated in the past, and how he has handled volatility.
+An income fund that has performed well in the previous year may emulate the good returns only if the market conditions remain favourable.
+However, you can assess the fund manager’s skills based on past performances and how well he/she has coped with volatility.

 d.
 Financial Ratios

-There are several risk assessment tools that can track and evaluate the performance of income funds.
+There are several risk assessment tools to track and evaluate the performance of income funds.
 Nowadays, investors can easily find this information on mutual fund websites as well as third-party sites.
 Some of them are listed below:

-ii.
-Information Ratio: It is an indicator of the fund manager’s expertise and skill to deliver risk-adjusted returns above the benchmark.
-Information ratio is nothing but the benchmark return deducted from the overall portfolio return.
+It is an indicator of the fund manager’s expertise and skill to deliver risk-adjusted returns above the benchmark.
+Information ratio is nothing, but the benchmark return deducted from the overall portfolio return.

-iv.
-Standard Deviation: As the term suggests, standard deviation shows how much the fund returns have deviated from the average returns.
-For example, if the average return is 12% and the fund delivered 15%, there is a positive deviation.
+As the term suggests, the standard deviation shows how much the fund returns have deviated from the average returns.
+For example, if the average return is 12% and the fund delivers 15%, then there is a positive deviation.